atljeremy/JFDepthView/README.md

 // Here is an IBAction that is called via a UIButton
 - (IBAction)presentView:(id)sender {

-    // Pass in the view you want to present (self.topViewController.view)
+    // Pass in the view controller you want to present (self.topViewController)
-    // and the view you want it to be displayed within (self.view) [self.depthView presentView:self.topViewController.view inView:self.view];
+    // and the view you want it to be displayed within (self.view) [self.depthView presentViewController:self.topViewController inView:self.view];

+    // Optionally, if you don't care about rotation support, you can just ass in
+    // the view you want to present (self.topViewController.view)
+    // and the view you want it to be displayed within (self.view)
+    // [self.depthView presentView:self.topViewController.view inView:self.view];
 }

 // Here is the simple dismissal method called from the tap recognizer passed into init method of JFDepthView